 Now the hallway outside the kids’ rooms is illuminated to help light the path to the bathroom or our bedroom in the dark.

-Consolidating Bathroom Outlets and Switches
+Consolidating and Updating Bathroom Electrical Outlets and Switches

 We had also experienced that the kids (if they remembered to use it at all) would leave the exhaust fan on indefinitely.
 This 4-Button Digital Timer shuts off automatically after the designated amount of time has passed.
 Another cool feature is that it automatically defaults to the previous time you used, so we can set it to twenty minutes once and the kids just need to tap the switch once without trying to figure it out themselves.